tanliyon/gym-xiangqi/CONTRIBUTING.md

 Issues are very valuable to this project.

-  - Ideas are a valuable source of contributions others can make
+  - Ideas are a valuable source of contributions you can make
   - Problems show where this project is lacking
   - With a question you show where contributors can improve the user experience